 We don't do any of this just for the sake of it.
-At our best, we work with our and then use our unique skills and relationships to help them enhance their work, whether this is curing disease, feeding a growing population, diversity and equality, or climate change.
-We're also making a difference on a smaller scale and attracting people into sectors with a kills abortages. with skills shortages, like digital or aerospace; giving a platform to innovative
+At our best, we work with our customers and partners to understand what challenges they're trying to solve and then use our unique skills and relationships to help them enhance their work, whether this is curing disease, feeding a growing population, diversity and equality, or climate change.
+We're also making a difference on a smaller scale and attracting people into sectors with skills shortages, like digital or aders; and promoting diverse viewpoints.

 We believe the right knowledge and networks can pave the way to progress for our markets - and we use our position to share content that makes a tangible and positive difference.
-This feeds directly into the UN's sustainable development goal (SDG) 4 - quality education - and also also autopartners address more of the 17 nelps our partners address more of the 17 UN goals, depending on their focus areas.
+This feeds directly into the UN's sustainable development goal (SDG) 4 - quality education - and also UN goals, depending on their focus areas.